yespiggy/tp/docs/UserGuide.md

 ### Deleting a person from a startup: `delete-p`

 * Deletes the person at `PERSON_INDEX` from the startup at the specified `INDEX`.
-Both indexes refer to the index number shown in the displayed startup list and the key employees list respectively.
+Both indexes refer to the index number shown in the displayed in the key employees list and startup list respectively.
 Both indexes **must be positive integers** 1, 2, 3, …​
 * Click on the startup card that contains your edited person to see the changes.

 Format: `delete-p INDEX PERSON_INDEX`